Transferring Graduate Schools

-Over 33% of undergraduate students transfer schools at least once over six years, which is a fact that many students are aware of.
-But although around 835,000 graduate students are anticipated to complete their master’s degrees in the U.S. during the 2021–2022 academic year, according to Statista, switching graduate schools does not appear to garner the same attention.
+Over 33% of undergraduate students transfer schools at least once over six years[1], which is a fact that many students are aware of.
+But although around 835,000 graduate students are anticipated to complete their master’s degrees in the U.S. during the 2021–2022 academic year, according to Statista[2], switching graduate schools does not appear to garner the same attention.
 This can make understanding graduate-level transfer procedures a little confusing.
 Fortunately, you are not confined to a course of study that is unsuitable for you; changing graduate programs is definitely an option.
 Transferring as a master’s or Ph.D. student has its own unique requirements.
 Students can effectively transfer schools or programs throughout their graduate studies with some planning and professional insight, or they can find alternatives to moving that better suit their needs.
-Continue reading to learn how to transfer grad school and some tips for doing so.
+Continue reading to learn how to transfer to grad school and some tips for doing so.

-Transferring between graduate programs has become quite a common practice these days.
+Transferring between graduate programs has become a pretty common practice these days.
 Perhaps you started your master’s degree program, but a significant life event interfered with your progress.
-Going to a different school that might better suit your needs is a typical way to get back on track.
+Going to a different school that may better suit your needs is a typical way to get back on track.
 With careful planning and adequate preparation, it is possible for students to transfer grad schools.
 Doing so might fulfill one’s needs or meet one’s career goals.
-For example, you might choose to transfer schools to obtain a degree from a more prominent university.
+For example, you may choose to transfer schools to obtain a degree from a more prominent university.
 Your current school might not meet your needs or budget, so you could just wish to switch programs.
 Your objectives or interests may have changed, causing you to want to transfer to a different program.
 Whatever the reason, it is possible to transfer graduate coursework from one university to another in most situations.

 You researched several graduate schools, selected the master’s program of your choice, and applied for admission.
 What happens, though, if you do not like the teaching approach at your new institution?
 What if your objectives change and this program is no longer the most suitable one for your future career?
 More factors could motivate a graduate school transfer.
 Whatever your motivation, you can transfer without having to start over and waste all the time you have already invested.
 Here are the top 5 reasons why students would want to transfer grad schools: